academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Marshals will hold themselves to the same level of conduct or higher that we expect from our fighters.
 Any behavior unacceptable in a fighter is unacceptable in a marshal.
 * Marshals cannot both marshal and fight in the same activity.
 If an event has multiple rapier activities occurring at a given event, they marshal one activity and fight in a separate activity.
 * At the end of each bout, the Marshals will ask each fighter if they are satisfied with the conduct of the bout.

+#### Melees
+* In melees, fighters are engaged with all opponents immediately upon the call to lay on.
+* Fighters may strike any opponent with any legal blow if they are within the 180 degree arc of the opponent's front.
+A fighter who approaches an opponent from behind shall not deliver a blow until he is within that frontal arc.
+A fighter may never deliberately strike an opponent from behind.
+* Killing from behind is allowed if it has been announced beforehand.
+The Society norm for "death from behind" in melees shall be: If a melee scenario allows killing from behind, a fighter does so by laying the rapier blade over the opponent's shoulder, to at least a third of the blade, while calling "Dead, my lord" (or other short, courteous phrases) in a loud, clear voice.
+Reaching around the neck is forbidden.
+The opponent will be deemed "killed" from the instant the blade touches his shoulder and shall not attempt to spin, duck or dodge away.

 ## Support Staff